-Further information on Procurement Strategy requirements is available in the Additional Resources.
+Further information on Procurement Strategy requirements is available in Additional Resources.

 Organisations should determine if data processing activities are relevant to your procurement exercise.

-Contracts that are currently subject to the Data Protection Act 1998 are also likely to be subject to GDPR.
+Contracts that are currently subject to the Data Protection Act 1998 are also likely to be subject to DPR.

 Organisations must ensure:

-More detailed information on GDPR can be found in Additional Resources.
+More detailed information on DPR can be found in Additional Resources.